Return to Photo Index Return to Clickable Map Return to Home Page

 I traveled through Eastern Europe from Poland to Hungary just after the dissolution

-of the Soviet Union, a fascinating time when the area exuded a charming innocence as
+of the Soviet Union - a fascinating time when the region exuded a charming innocence

-currencies, travelers could eat in the finest restaurants at a fraction of the price back
+currencies, travelers could eat in the finest restaurants at a mere fraction of the price

-home.
-And lastly, because of the struggling economies, travelers were usually greeted
+paid back home.
+And lastly, because of the struggling economies, travelers were usually

-at train and bus stations by elderly women offering a room in their home for only six
+greeted at train and bus stations by elderly women offering a room in their home for

 the Nazis in response to the Warsaw uprising (as well as the previous Warsaw Ghetto Uprising by Jewish resistance).
 It is estimated

-that 85% of Warsaw's buildings were completely destroyed by conflict during WW II and, finally, Nazis demolition crews with
+that 85% of Warsaw's buildings were completely destroyed - first by aerial bombing during WW II and, finally, Nazi demolition crews

-flame throwers and explosives.
-SS chief Heinrich Himmler was quoted as saying, "The city must completely disappear from
+with flame throwers and explosives.
+SS chief Heinrich Himmler was quoted as saying, "The city must completely disappear from the

-the surface of the earth and serve only as a transport station for the Wehrmacht.
+surface of the earth and serve only as a transport station for the Wehrmacht.
 No stone can remain standing.
+Every building must

-Every building must be razed to its foundation."
-However, the Old Town was meticulous rebuilt by referencing
+be razed to its foundation."
+However, the Old Town was meticulously rebuilt by referencing architectural drawings and,

-architectural drawings and, when possible, using the original bricks and decorative elements -
+when possible, utilizing the original bricks and decorative elements -

 Warsaw, Poland